unisonweb/olddocsite/_includes/abilities.markdown

 In `nowIfPast'`, we've defined an inner lambda, `f`.
 But we've made a mistake: the computation inside `f` involves the `SystemTime` ability, but `f`'s signature claims that `f` is pure (the empty braces `{}`).
 Unison only accepts this function once we've removed the `{}` (to get ability inference) or replaced it with `{SystemTime}`.

-Note that it's the _innermost enclosing lambda_ that specifies the available abilities: just because the signature on the top-level binding for `nowIfPast'`mentions `SystemTime`, that's not enough for Unison to accept `f`.
+👉 Note that it's the _innermost enclosing lambda_ that specifies the available abilities.

+So just because the signature on the top-level binding for `nowIfPast'`mentions `SystemTime`, that's not enough for Unison to accept `f`.

 #### Ability subtyping